coryjquirk/GitDemoTest/README.md

 Please see `bashcommands.txt` for a log of the commands used in my class demonstration on Thursday 10 March 2022.

 ### Notes on the above process
-- At any point in these steps, use `git status` to get a report on whether the shell's present working directory
+- At any point in these steps, use `git status` to get a report on whether the shell's present working directory is up to date with the remote repo.
-- All of the commands listed can take other optional arguments, but these command templates work for me.
+- All of the commands listed can take other optional arguments, but these command templates are what work for me.
 - There will be a `.git` folder in every Git repository, but there is a default setting in Windows called "hidden files" which hides some of the more technical directories/files in your File Explorer.
+This contains Git configuration settings
     - To view hidden files, look for a setting in File Explorer.
-- When you clone a repository to your local (this is also done with the `git init` command, but I use the above method as an alternative)
+- When you clone a repository to your local machine (this is also done with the `git init` command, but I use the above method as an alternative)

 ### General notes on Git
-- GitHub along with many other platforms/companies have abandoned `master`/`slave` terminiolgy in the past few years.
+- GitHub along with many other platforms/companies have abandoned `master`/`slave` terminology in the past few years.
 Previously, `master` was the default name for the primary Git branch, but this has been changed in favor of `main` as the default branch name.
     - Some companies have replaced this with `parent`/`child` depending on the situation and technology.
+    - `git init` may still initialize a repository with `master` as the main branch name.
+         - [To remedy this](https://superuser.com/questions/1419613/change-git-init-default-branch-name), use `git config --global init.defaultBranch main`
 - Fun fact, you can hit the `.` key while on the web page for any GitHub repository, and the code will open in a rudimentary Visual Studio Code-esque IDE.

 ### Git BASH shell useful commands